MLDERES/ISYS58603/assignments/Group_Assignment_4_Putting_front-end_on_the_API.md

 ## Help and Hints
 We've provided some example code in the [examples folder](examples/README.md) to help you get started.
 Check the README in that folder for more information.
 Consider also looking into best practices for API and front-end development to ensure your application is efficient.

+**While we have provided examples in the same repository as our API, you are not required to do so.
+You may create a separate repository for your front-end application.
+As a matter of fact, you may find this easier to manage.**

 In the [examples folder](examples/README.md)
 - **basic-flask.py** - This is a very basic example of how to use Flask to create an API.
 It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE)
 - **advanced-flask.py** - this is a more advanced Flask example.
 Providing more examples of how to use the different verbs and how to use parameters in the path and in the query string.